boniface/quick.io/README.md

 # Quick.IO

-QIO is a very fast, very simple WebSocket server written entirely in C. Unlike other options, such as Socket.IO, that endeavor to be care-free, fun, and feature-rich, QIO care-expensive, difficult, and not-too-featureful.
+QIO is a very fast, very simple WebSocket server written entirely in C. Unlike other options, such as Socket.IO, that endeavor to be care-free, fun, and feature-rich, QIO is care-expensive, difficult, and not-too-featureful.
 The one advantage QIO has over all the others, though, is that it is fast.
 It's so fast even its name is fast.

 ## How fast are we talking?